 - A rule of thumb to estimate the number of training samples is 10 times the number of dimensions (variables) contained in an image.
-A dimension can be a pixel so 256x256 pixel image will require 655,000 images to train.
+A dimension can be a pixel so 256×256 pixel image will require 655,000 images to train.
 This is not just a cat and dog recognition but a general purpose image classifier.
-A system with 100 variables would take 1,000 training examples.2
+A system with 100 variables would take 1,000 training examples.
+(2)

 - $1.5for tagging 1,000 images – Google Vision AI image classifier and tagger.

-Key considerations if you're thinking of deploying a Recommender System this in your business.
+Key considerations for deploying a Recommender System in your business.

 - Do you have enough data and is it usable for DL deployment?
 Most likely your data will need pre-processing (labeling and annotation) which costs money as indicated above.

 - You will need to dedicate a data science specialist to manage the labeling of current and new data as well as to interpret results and adjust the DL system.

 Key questions you should be asking of vendors.